Affiliate / Click-Through Nexus and State Sales Tax

 Affiliates: Some vendors offer compensation to individuals and organizations if they have a link to the vendor's website and someone clicks on it.
 Generally, the website owner (referred to an an "associate" under Amazon's program) is compensated if a sale is made.
 Compensation may be based on the volume of clicks or a commission based on the sales generated from the clicks.
 Typically under these arrangements, the website owner is not an employee or agent of the vendor and has no information on who clicked the link or what purchases, if any, were made.

 "Affiliate" nexus refers to a connection between a vendor and another entity that may be related in some way or that performs certain work that can be attributed to the vendor to cause, or presume to cause, the vendor to have nexus in the taxing jurisdiction.
 This website explains and provides links to the type of affiliate nexus where a vendor may have nexus due to its relationship with a website owner or other party that enables visitors to reach the vendor's website.
 Other forms of affiliate nexus that several states have adopted treat an entity that is related to the out-of-state vendor in some way and where the two entities have a common name, products, trademarks or advertising (the laws vary from state to state), as creating a taxable presence for the out-of-state vendor.
-This website focuses on the so-called "Amazon" type affiliate nexus laws.
+This website focuses on the so-called "Amazon" or "click-through" type affiliate nexus laws.

 Background: Legislation enacted in New York in April 2008 presented a new approach for getting certain Internet vendors to collect sales tax from customers in New York, despite lack of a physical presence.
 The approach presumes that certain individuals and organizations in New York that have a specified relationship with the out-of-state vendor are affiliates of the vendor that constitutes the requisite physical presence in the state to allow the state to require the vendor to collect sales tax.